martinknytl/dmw_genomes.md/2024_larg_pygm.md

 sbatch ../../ben_scripts/2020_align_paired_fq_to_ref.sh /home/knedlo/projects/rrg-ben/knedlo/laevis_genome/2021_XL_v10_refgenome/XL_v10.1_concatenatedscaffolds.fa .
 ```

+after bwa mapping is done, trimed files moved to the "trimmed_trimmomatic" folder

 ### 5) read groups using picard

 a script for read groups was modified with modules.
 It is not possible to change only one module because they require certain modules which can be found using 'spider' as it is recommended in the error file